microsoft/Windows-appsample-customers-orders-database/README.md

 # Customers Orders Database sample

-A mini-app sample that shows common enterprise scenarios such as creating and maintaining customer accounts, orders, and products.
-This sample runs on the Universal Windows Platform (UWP).

-The app showcases features useful to enterprise developers, like user authentication, UI controls, and cloud database integration.
+A UWP sample app showcasing features useful to enterprise developers, like Azure Active Directory (AAD) authentication, UI controls (including a data grid), and cloud database and API integration using ASP.NET Core and Entity Framework.
+The sample is based around creating and managing customer accounts, orders, and products for the fictitious company Contoso.

+This sample is for the Universal Windows Platform (UWP).

 ![ContosoApp screenshot 1](screenshot1.png)